 Is the HPV vaccine effective?

-Based on research that found the HPV vaccine lowered the chances of young women getting HPV, the Food and Drug Administration (FDA) approved its use.
+Based on research that found the HPV vaccine lowered the chances of young women and men getting HPV, the Food and Drug Administration (FDA) approved its use.

 Gardasil 9® was 97% effective in preventing cervical, vaginal, vulvar and anal cancers caused by the five additional HPV types (31, 33, 45, 52, and 58).
 From measurements of antibody titers, Gardasil 9® appears to be just as effective as Gardasil® in preventing genital warts and cancers caused by the previously covered HPV types 6, 11, 16, and 18.

-When is the best time for a young woman to get vaccinated?
+When is the best time for people to get vaccinated?

-The best time for a young individual to get vaccinated is before he or she comes in contact with the HPV virus.
+The best time for a young individual to get vaccinated is before a personcomes in contact with the HPV virus.
 The Advisory Committee on Immunization Practices (ACIP) recommends that all 11 and 12 year old girls and boys receive it.
-Health care providers can actually offer the vaccine to younger girls and boys (9 and 10 year olds) since the Food and Drug Administration (FDA) has approved and licensed Gardasil® for individuals between the ages of 9-26 and Cervarix® for girls and young women between the ages of 10-25.
+Health care providers can actually offer the vaccine to younger girls and boys (9 and 10 year olds) since the Food and Drug Administration (FDA) has approved and licensed Gardasil 9®.

 How is the HPV vaccine given?

-The CDC now recommends that girls and boys under the age of 15 require only 2 single doses.
+The CDC now recommends that young people under the age of 15 require only 2 doses.
 The first dose before the age of 15 and the second one within 6-12 months later.
-All others who are 15 or older should continue to receive a series of 3 single dose IM injections over a 6 month period.
+All others who are 15 or older should continue to receive a series of 3 injections over a 6 month period.
 The first vaccine injection can be given at any time.
 The second injection should be given two months after the first one, and the third injection should be given six months after the initial one.
 It is preferred that the same HPV vaccine be used for the entire 3 shot series.
 If a patient is late to receive the next vaccine in the series, the vaccine doses should not be repeated.